What Is Message Clustering?

 This is a complex algorithm and is beyond the scope of this document.
 Contact us if you’d like to know more about it!

 The clustering will sometime fail on particular log messages.
 This often happens with logs containing a large portion of free-text – e.g. when a log line contains printing of tweets or emails.
 In these cases, Sophie will create many new clusters – although such clusters will quickly be deleted as Sophie knows to recognize false clusters.

 Hence, the motivation behind improving the accuracy is really split to two:

 a) The high rate of false-clusters creation slows down Sophie.When this happens, you will see a warning message in the web-app, similar to this one:

 b) When a log isn’t clustered properly it prevents Sophie from detecting anomalies of that log line and its properties

 Start by identifying the offending log lines.
 In the web-app, go to Settings→Administration→Diagnostics

-Once we identified the offending pattern, we’ll head to the Source-Type that is responsible for handling it, and open its Clusters settings:
+First, identified the offending pattern.
+Navigate to the Source-Type that is responsible for handling it, and open its Clusters settings:

 In the Clusters page, you will have the option to:

 - Add Regular Expressions that will replace the problematic text with some placeholder